erikpukinskis/narrative/README.md

-Narrative is a style of programming that arose from a desire to get code out to its widest possible audience.
+**Narrative Programming** is a style of programming that arose from a desire to get code out to its widest possible audience.

 A. No modules bigger than 150 lines or so.
 They should read like a chapter in a book.